Wellbeing at King's High School

-Bringing a broad range of external speakers into schools provides a wealth of expertise, whether for our Festival of Wellbeing week, which was 11-15 March 2019, or at specific points throughout the year to support certain areas of focus such as mental health awareness weeks or pop-up clubs.
+Bringing a broad range of external speakers into schools provides a wealth of expertise, whether for our Festival of Wellbeing week, or at specific points throughout the year to support certain areas of focus such as mental health awareness weeks or pop-up clubs.

 - Wellbeing ambassadors – peer group support is exceptionally valuable and our Sixth Formers, who have received training in listening skills and safeguarding, can bring such “contemporary” wisdom and experiences to support younger students.

 - Library resources – the library now houses dedicated sections of fiction and non-fiction relating to wellbeing for girls to dip into as they wish.

 All King’s students and staff have the opportunity to actively involve themselves in our Wellbeing programme to improve and support their daily lives.